finos/common-domain-model/documentation/source/documentation.rst

    partyContractInformation PartyContractInformation (0..*)
    closedState ClosedState (0..1)

-Following trade execution, the ``ContractFormation`` business event that creates the legally binding agreement between the parties must reference the ``LegalAgreement`` object governing the transaction.
+Similarly, the ``ContractFormation`` business event that creates the legally binding agreement between the parties can reference a ``LegalAgreement`` governing the transaction.

 .. code-block:: Haskell